BadmWe/dspyt-webpage/dspyt/posts/gitcoinbetaroundanalysis.md

 ![data70](/images/posts/betaround/stats7.webp)

-This is the summary statistics for additional columns in the pandas DataFrame "data2": "createdAtBlock", "updatedAtBlock", "applicationMetadata.applicationSchema", "metadata.description", and "metadata.matchingFunds.matchingFundsAvailable".
+This is the summary statistics for additional columns in the pandas DataFrame "data2": "createdAtBlock", "updatedAtBlock", "applicationMetadata. applicationSchema", "metadata.description", and

+"metadata.matchingFunds. matchingFundsAvailable".

 For the columns "createdAtBlock" and "updatedAtBlock", the summary statistics show the minimum, maximum, mean, and standard deviation of the block number where the project was created and last updated.

-For the columns "applicationMetadata.applicationSchema" and "metadata.description", the count is 0, indicating that there is no data available for these columns.
+For the columns "applicationMetadata. applicationSchema" and "metadata.description", the count is 0, indicating that there is no data available for these columns.

 These additional summary statistics provide more details about the data in the DataFrame, such as when the projects were created and updated, and the availability of matching funds for the projects.
 However, some of the columns have missing data or only have data available for some of the rows.
 It is important to keep these limitations in mind when interpreting the summary statistics.